-User ID Password Description superuser System-wide administrator System-wide administrator jasperadmin jasperadmin Administrator for the default organization
+User ID Password Description superuser superuser System-wide administrator jasperadmin jasperadmin Administrator for the default organization

 If you installed the sample data, these additional sample end-users are also created.
 These users are non-administrative users who have fewer system privileges than an administrative user.